 A Member of The Inner Magic Circle with Gold Star, in 2018 Alan was awarded the Silver Wand for services to The Magic Circle which included serving as a Council member and Chair of Council.
 Alan was also secretary of The Pentacle Club in Cambridge for 22 years!

 Honoured to serve as the 71st President of The British Ring no.25 of the International Brotherhood of Magicians, Alan is aware of the weight of responsibility the position carries, particularly when wearing the chain of office with its record of the great names that have worn it before and the spaces for those to come.

 Alan now lives in Glasgow with his partner, Moira Fletcher, and is looking forward to representing The British Ring at many events during the year and meeting friends old and new.
-Due to the Corona Virus, all events in 2020 had to be cancelled, but he hopes to hold his Presidents Dinner in March 2021 and The Ring ‘Picnic’ is at the Little Theatre in Leicester on Sunday 24th May.
-Plans are also underway to attend the International convention in Pittsburgh!
+Due to the Corona Virus, all events in 2020 had to be cancelled, but he hopes to hold his Presidents Dinner in March 2021 and The Ring ‘Picnic’ in Leicester in May 2021.

 |1963||1964||J Milton Woodward|

 |1968||1970||Harold Taylor||2 year term due to ill health of Claude Chandler|

 |1972||1973||Dr Eddie Dawes|